 Ho, M.T.W., 2016.
 A shared reliability database for mobile mining equipment, Ph.D. thesis, University of Western Australia.

 Hodkiewicz, M. and Ho, M.T.W., 2016.
 Cleaning historical maintenance work order data for reliability analysis.
 Journal of Quality in Maintenance Engineering, 22(2), pp.146-163.

 M Ho, MR Hodkiewicz, CF Pun, J Petchey, Z Li, 2015.
 ‘Asset Data Quality—A Case Study on Mobile Mining Assets’, Engineering Asset Management-Systems, Professional Practices and Certification.
 Springer International Publishing.
 335-349.

 One of our greatest assets is our close links to the maintenance and asset practitioners here in the resources and infrastructure community in Perth WA.
 Perth is a globally significant location for mining and oil and gas with BHP, Rio Tinto, Shell, Chevron and other global players having significant investments and staff located here.

 We are keen to talk to prospective PhD students with an interest in applied ontology and natural language processing.

-We also offer Honours and Masters of Professional Engineering projects for this project.
+We also offer PhD, Honours and Masters of Professional Engineering and Master of Data Science projects.